loveencounterflow/coffee-script/README.md

 ```

 > *(Note: The output you see is somewhat of a peculiarity of ES6 generators.
+In Python and in current (June 2013)
-In Python, generators throw a special
+> Firefoxen, generators throw a special
 > `StopIteration` exception to signal the generator has run to completion; because of [concerns over
 > efficiency and correctness in a fundamentally asynchronous language like
 > JavaScript](https://github.com/rwldrn/tc39-notes/blob/master/es6/2013-03/mar-12.md#412-stopiterationgenerator),